 chrome://newtab

-Well, who’d know that you can open a new tab by hitting this URL!
-Just enter it in the address bar and hit enter and you should be landing on New Tab page altogether.
-I won’t say it can be handy but you have a new way to do something.
+Well, who’d know that you can open a new tab by hitting this URL?
+Just enter it in the address bar and hit enter, and you should land on the New Tab page.
+I won’t say it’s handy, but you have a new way to do something.

 chrome://plugins

-You can access the plugins installed on your browser using this URL.
-You can also configure them and allow them to run always or disable them.
+Using this URL, you can access the plugins installed on your browser.
+You can also configure them, allowing them to run always or disabling them.

 chrome://predictors